Ellweb3/near-submit-button/README.md

 1. Code instructions
   - clone repo
-  - set your own name and version of Component in package.json
+  - set your own name, author and version of Component in package.json
   - install dependencies
     - `yarn`
   - login to Adalo cli